 The GreaterGood.org team works with organizations around the world to provide cancer screening services to women in need.
 One of those organizations is Thinking Pink in Sierra Leone.
-Over 2,6000 mammograms have been provided so far for low-income women who are uninsured.
+Thousands of mammograms have already been provided for low-income women who are uninsured.

 Kadija is one of those women.
 She is a registered nurse and an employee for Thinking Pink.

 When Kadija felt a lump in her breast, she knew what it could be, thanks to her background at Thinking Pink.
 She had a lumpectomy, and traveled to Ghana over the course of a year to get chemotherapy and radiation — something that wouldn’t have been possible without free funds from GreaterGood.org.
 Through Thinking Pink, she also underwent counseling about what to expect.